-On the 8th of June, some of London's finest DJs will gather at Corsica Studios for Altered States, the official ArchFilmFest after-party.
+On the 8th of June 2017, some of London's finest DJs gathered at Corsica Studios for Altered States, the official ArchFilmFest after-party.

-Altered States is a club night, but one where the synergy between the crowd, the DJ, the lights and space will be transformed into a co-evolving, co-productive and filmic organism.
-Altered States is a hallucinatory machine of light, sound and movement, triggered by the DJ and operated by the crowd, by you.
+Altered States was a club night, but one where the synergy between the crowd, the DJ, the lights and space was transformed into a co-evolving, co-productive and filmic organism.
+Altered States was a hallucinatory machine of light, sound and movement, triggered by the DJ and operated by the crowd.

 Altered States is a project I've been thinking about/ working on for some time now.
 It all started with Sound in Z, an singularly amazing book that tells the story of Russian pioneers in music/ film technology in the 1920s.
 Many of their inventions and ideas explored the possibilities of induced synaesthesia, sensory art as way to transform society, and trans-coding between light and sound.

 It struck me the Russians were trying to put into practice some of the ideas thinkers like William James and Gustav Fechner had coined some decades earlier, while their weird machines and multi-media performances reminded me of my own experiences at the raves and clubs of the mid-nineties.
-Could it be that these post-revolutionary Russians were really proto-ravers, and that electronic dance culture is in fact an instant of Fechner's pan-psychism?
+Could it be that these post-revolutionary Russians were really proto-ravers, and that electronic dance culture in fact generates instances of Fechner's pan-psychism?

 To try and answer these questions, Altered States is an experimental installation that cross-connect the parts that make up a club night.
 Space, crowd, music and lights are all part of a feedback loop that runs as follows: